HKUST-KnowComp/GEIA/README.md

 * --embed_model: The victim model you wish to attack.
 We currently support sentence-bert models and huggingface models, you may refer to our model_cards dictionary in ```attacker.py``` for more information.
 * --decode: Decoding algorithm.
 We currently implement beam and sampling based decoding.

+You should train the attacker on training data at first, then test your attacker on the test data to obtain test logs.
+Then you can evaluate attack performance on test logs.

 If you want to train a randomly initialized GPT-2 attacker, after setting the arguments, run:
 ```python attacker_random_gpt2.py```